DavidBech/cmpt300/README.md

 - pid is always 0
 - info messages will state that the init is located on the "Init" queue regardless of its state
-- the total info printout will display the init process separately when it isn't the current process
+- the total info printout will display it separately when it isn't the current process
-- attempting to fork the init process will result in error
+- attempting to fork will result in error
-- killing the init process will cause termination when it is the only process
-- exiting the init process will cause termination when it is the only process
+- killing or exiting will cause termination when it is the only process
-- the init process will only recieve arbitration if every other process is blocked
+- will only recieve arbitration if every other process is blocked
+- the init process may be "blocked" on multiple semaphores as well as multiple times on the same semaphore
 - TODO OTHER INIT INTERACTIONS

 ## TODO

 - messages
 - test code
+- Change order of iteration for print all info on lists